 SW 305.
-Social Welfare: Policies and Services.
+Social Services, Programs, and Policies.

 The political, philosophical and historical perspectives of social welfare policies and services.
 A study of basic criteria for analysis and formulation of social welfare policies and their implications for diverse populations.

 SW 315.
 Human Behavior and Social Environment I: Infancy to Young Adulthood.

 A study of the life span of the individual from infancy to young adulthood from a systems perspective with emphasis on interactions with families, groups, organizations and communities.
 Special attention is given to the biological, social, psychological, and cultural forces that affect human behavior with emphasis on values and ethical issues, and the significance of human diversity on behavior in a pluralistic society.
 A community field experience is required.